APereyro/Weather_Forecast/README.md

 ## Weather Forecast App

 This is a simple web application that allows users to search for a city and get the weather forecast for the next 5 days.
 The application uses the OpenWeatherMap API to retrieve weather data in JSON format, and displays the data on the web page.
+You can check it out here https://apereyro.github.io/Weather_Forecast/

 ## How to use